Virtus92/03-conditions-loops-Virtus92/XX-aufgabenstellung.md

 Ein Charakter namens Caesar!
 ```

-would be encrypted to:
+will be encrypted to

 ```
 Kot Ingxgqzkx tgskty Igkygx!
 ```

-when an encrypted again with a key of 6 we get:
+when encrypted again with a key of 6 we get

 ```
 Quz Otmdmwfqd zmyqze Omqemd!